 Advanced Nursing builds upon knowledge of the curricular concepts attained in the three preceding semesters of study.
 Using critical thinking, students incorporate these concepts to plan and provide holistic care within legal/ethical guidelines for patients in a variety of health care settings, including critical care, mental health and adult medical-surgical nursing.
 Learning experiences are designed to assist the student beginning the transition from the role of student to the role of staff nurse.
 Lab: nine hours per week.
-Prerequisites: NURS 2228 and PSIO 2314 and SOC 1113 and ENGL 1213.
-Co-requisites: POLS 1113 and MICRO 2124 and NURS 2252.
+Prerequisites: NURS 2228 and PSIO 2314 and SOC 1113 and MICRO 2124 and NURS 2252.